gaspardantas/gaspardantas/README.md

 My name is Gaspar, I'm a computer engineer interested in programming, and data science.

-- 🔭 I’m currently working on a professional website to add on my to my personal [website](https://www.gaspardantas.com).
+- 🔭 Currently working on some fun games to enrich my personal [website](https://www.gaspardantas.com).

-- 🌱 I’m currently learning C#, and creating projects to showcase my programming skills.
+- 🌱 I’m actively enhancing my programming language skills while delving into new areas.
-- ⚡ Fun fact about me, I'm a Black Belt in Brazilian Jiu-Jitsu
+- ⚡ Fun fact: I achieved Black Belt status in Brazilian Jiu-Jitsu, blending mental prowess with physical agility.
 <!--
 **gaspardantas/gaspardantas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.